Mötley Crüe at Shoreline Amphitheatre - Complete Guide, Tips & FAQs

 Where to Stay in Mountain View

-Finding the right accommodation for your Mötley Crüe concert experience in Mountain View is key to a smooth and enjoyable trip.
+Securing comfortable accommodation after a night of headbanging with Mötley Crüe is crucial for a smooth concert experience.
 Mountain View offers a range of hotel options to suit various budgets and preferences.

 Frequently Asked Questions

 What time does Mötley Crüe typically take the stage?
-Doors usually open around 6:00 PM for Shoreline Amphitheatre concerts.
-If there are opening acts, they often start around 7:00 PM and play for about 30-45 minutes each.
-Mötley Crüe, as the headliner, typically takes the stage between 9:00 PM and 9:30 PM, with the show concluding around 11:00 PM.
+Doors for Shoreline Amphitheatre usually open around 6:00 PM or 7:00 PM.
+If there's an opening act, they'll typically play for 30-45 minutes, finishing around 8:00 PM.
+Mötley Crüe usually takes the stage around 9:00 PM or 9:30 PM, with the show concluding around 11:00 PM to midnight.

 What songs will Mötley Crüe play?
-Mötley Crüe’s setlists are a carefully curated mix designed to please their vast fanbase.
-Expect their biggest hits like "Dr. Feelgood," "Girls, Girls, Girls," "Kickstart My Heart," "Same Ol' Situation (S.O.S.)," and "Looks That Kill."
-They often throw in a few deeper cuts or fan favorites, and sometimes debut newer material or surprise covers.
+Mötley Crüe's setlists are a carefully curated blend of their biggest hits and fan favorites.
+Expect anthems like "Dr. Feelgood," "Girls, Girls, Girls," "Kickstart My Heart," "Home Sweet Home," and "Too Young to Fall in Love."
+They might throw in a few surprises from their earlier albums, but the core will be their most recognizable tracks.

 What's the refund policy?
 Refund policies are typically determined by the ticket vendor (e.g., Ticketmaster).
 Generally, tickets are non-refundable unless the event is cancelled by the artist or promoter.
-In cases of postponement, tickets are usually valid for the rescheduled date.
-It's crucial to review the specific terms and conditions at the time of purchase.
+Rescheduling usually means tickets remain valid for the new date.

 Top Tips for Mötley Crüe at Shoreline Amphitheatre